-Class 2802 Pillow
+Class 2802 Pillow Jr.

 - A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
 Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern if used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
-A list of all the garments or articles made - Percent of fiber content of each garment or article made - Care of garment exhibited
+A list of all the garments or articles made - Percent of fiber content of each garment or article made - 3.
+Care of garment exhibited

-- D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - E. Simple Pillow No larger than 18" x 18" illustrating the skills learned in STEAM CLOTHING 1. - F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - E. Simple Pillow No larger than 18" x 18" illustrating skills learned such as: simple seams, seam finishes, suitable fabric/thread, matching, trimmed corners, finished closure (lap or secured), etc. - F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).